streamlink/streamlink-twitch-gui-wiki/Player-configuration.md

 - **Custom player window title**
   `--meta-title "{name} - {game} - {status}"`
-  See the dropdown in the GUI settings (blue button) for all available variables and make sure to use parenthesis.
+  See the dropdown in the GUI settings (blue button) for all available variables and make sure to use quotation marks.

 - **Minimal UI**
   `--qt-minimal-view`